That Surprising Chord That Catches Your Ear — Borrowed Chords

 Example: C → E7 → Am

-E7 is not diatonic to C major, but it functions as the V7 of Am (VIm).
-This is different from a borrowed chord: it’s not “stolen” from the parallel minor, it’s temporarily acting as a dominant to create local tension and resolution.
+E7 is not diatonic to C major, but it acts as the V7 of Am (VIm).
+This is different from a borrowed chord.
+It isn’t pulled from the parallel minor; it’s temporarily playing dominant to create local tension and resolution.

-In the Chord Progression Analyzer, both borrowed chords and secondary dominants appear as gray cards since they fall outside the primary diatonic set.
-Use your ears and context to distinguish them.
+In the analyzer, both borrowed chords and secondary dominants show up as gray cards, since both fall outside the primary diatonic set.
+Your ears and the surrounding context tell them apart.

 Spotting Borrowed Chords in Real Songs

-- The chord has a root that’s a half-step or whole-step below a diatonic chord
+- The chord’s root sits a half-step or whole-step below a diatonic chord

-- The progression suddenly feels darker or more surprising for one beat
+- The progression suddenly feels darker or more surprising for a single beat

 Summary